sendgrid/sendgrid-python/USAGE.md

 ## Create a Campaign

+**This endpoint allows you to create a campaign.**

 Our Marketing Campaigns API lets you create, manage, send, and schedule campaigns.

 Note: In order to send or schedule the campaign, you will be required to provide a subject, sender ID, content (we suggest both html and plain text), and at least one list or segment ID.
 This information is not required when you create a campaign.